 These days, most of the food we eat is prepared from scratch, and a good portion of it requires extensive cooking times.
 Because I want foods on hand for emergency needs, we created a Heat and Eat Bin.
 And not just a three day supply.
-Because of our own experiences, our heat and eat bin holds seven days’ worth of foods and essentials.
+Because of our own experiences, we now have two heat and eat bins each holding seven days’ worth of foods and essentials.

 Our Heat and Eat Bin

 It is important to remember that canned food overall has less nutrition than fresh food.
 Many real food enthusiasts choose to never eat food from a can.
 In day-to-day life, we limit the amount of processed foods we have in our diet.
 In an emergency situation, things could rapidly change.

 For us, this truly is a bin.
 I use a large Rubbermaid style container.
 In this bin are foods that require no preparation other than opening up the can or jar, adding water to rehydrate, and then possibly heating up.
 The foods in this bin are “convenience” style foods, as opposed to foods we eat daily.
 Keeping them in the bin separates them from the standard kitchen fare, designating them as “special.”